Who is our Metropolitan?

 The

-bishop is the direct successor to the Apostles in the service and
+“overseer”).
+A Bishop is the direct successor to the Apostles

-government of the Church.
-The bishop thus serves εἰς τόπον καὶ τύπον
+in the service and government of the Church.
+The Bishop thus

-Χριστοῦ ([in place and as a type of Christ{) in the Church.
-No bishop
+serves εἰς τόπον καὶ τύπον Χριστοῦ ([in place and as a type of

-in Orthodoxy is considered infallible.
-None has any authority over or
+infallible.
+None has any authority over or apart from his

-have the responsibility of maintaining the unity of the Church
+the responsibility of maintaining the unity of the Church

-throughout the world by insuring the truth and unity of the faith and
+throughout the world by insuring the truth and unity of the

-practice of their diocese.
+faith and practice of their Diocese.

 The